-GO San Francisco Cards come in several flavors.
-Your choice will depend on how long you spend in the city:
+GO San Francisco Cards come in several flavors: All-Inclusive Passes, Explorer Passes, and Build Your Own Passes.
+Your choice will depend on how long you spend in the city.

 If you’re up to the challenge of planning your sightseeing efficiently – namely by setting strict time limits at each place and hitting proximate attractions on the same day – GO Cards can save you and your family a boatload.
 Exactly how much is up to you, but longer passes theoretically offer greater potential savings.

 Like CityPASS, Smart Destinations offers GO City Cards in about a dozen cities in North America and beyond: Boston, Chicago, Las Vegas, London, Los Angeles, Miami, New York, Oahu (Honolulu), Orlando, San Antonio, San Diego, and Washington, D.C., plus customizable passes for California and Florida.

 For a more eclectic mix of coupons, visit SF Travel Coupons.
 It’s one of the more reliable places to find discounts and deals at individual Bay Area attractions and businesses, including well-known restaurants and shops.
 On a cursory review of SF Travel Coupons’s current deals, I found:

 - 20% off bike rentals with a GPS-guided tour app at Wheel Fun Rentals, subject to conditions

 - $5 off full price for the infamous San Francisco Love Tour